Shakeskeyboarde/SrcGarden/README.md

 ### (Planned) Reverse proxy caching.

 Currently, repository files are fetched directly from your browser by calling the `raw.githubusercontent.com` API.
 There is a theoretical request limit on this API, though I have not been able to confirm it in practice.
 In the future, a reverse proxy will be used to cache these files, to reduce the upstream workload, and to improve reliability and performance.

+### (Planned) Support non-main branches.

+> [!NOTE]
+> This may actually require that repositories be cloned by a backend service.
+Cloning isn't subject to rate limits, and nearly every other way to get source code from Github is.

+### (Planned) Support other git hosts.

+GitHub is definitely not the only place people host code.
+They should get nice web pages too.
+It may require a domain prefix to differentiate between hosts (eg. `https://bb.src.garden/...` for BitBucket).

+### (Planned) Support offline mode.

+Sure would be nice if your documentation were still available offline.
+At least after loading it once.

 ### (Planned) Paid plans.